kagiko/vaultwarden-wiki/Third-party-packages.md

 Debian source with pure compilation toolchain (no docker): https://github.com/dionysius/vaultwarden-deb and https://github.com/dionysius/vaultwarden-web-vault-deb
 It offers prebuild packages for latest Ubuntu LTS.

+## DietPi (Highly optimised minimal Debian OS)

+[DietPi](https://dietpi.com/) is a lightweight Debian-based distribution (image) for all kinds of devices like Raspberry Pi, Odroid, NanoPi and others.
+It offers a software script for installing various programs including Vaultwarden.
+That spares the user tinkering with installation commands.

+For installing Vaultwarden on DietPi just type `dietpi-software install 183` on the command line.
+More information about the installation process and first access to Vaultwarden on DietPi can be found at https://dietpi.com/docs/software/cloud/#vaultwarden

 ## CentOS7 / RHEL7

 A RPM Repository is packaged by @MrMEEE here: https://copr.fedorainfracloud.org/coprs/mrmeee/bitwarden_rs/ ...
 This also includes the webinterface in an additional package.